From The Floor

 Working the holiday shift is something we should do with grace for our fellow teammates, which is easy to do when the request is fair and not punitive.
 If upon the rare occasion it is punitive, chalk it up to experience and try not to resent your fellow nurses and team members.
 Working during the holidays can be lonely and tedious, or it can be memorable and even enjoyable time spent with the nursing staff and patients — it’s what you make of it.

-Control the Season (Don’t Let it Control You!)
+6 Ways to Control the Season (Don’t Let it Control You!)

 I thought I would share with our readers some suggestions for controlling the chaos of the holiday season that have worked for me.